 When you own your own business, you do not have the security of group insurance that employees have.
 After several years, you may find that you are drawing a substantial income from a successful venture.

 Disability planning brings us face-to-face with a reality check.
-If you became disabled, would your business continue to generate the same profits?
+If you become disabled, would your business continue to generate the same profits?
 If not, how would you meet your mortgage payments and pay for your groceries?
 When we are independent-minded, we tend to be optimistic, to the degree that we might believe one of the following money myths.

 Money Myth #1.
 I will borrow the money until I get well.
 Reality: Few people will lend money to a disabled person.
 It’s hard enough to borrow money when you’re in perfect health with a steady income.